shivenigma/blog-backup/ckf8hko3z004zp8s14bfiayuz.md

-## 9 important lessons I learned as a developer for 7 years
+## 9 important lessons I learned working as a developer for 7 years

 I'm working as a software developer for 7 years.
 You can read my background and how I got into the industry [here](https://vikky.dev/college-degree).
 There are a few things I wish I learned earlier.
 Knowing these in advance would have made my job a lot easier.
 Some of this might sound pretty obvious, but not for me.
 If you're in the early stages of your career, doing a few of these will make you stand out.